timtjoe/tokenizer/README.md

 # **Scheme Tokenizer in C**

 This is a tokenizer I created for the Scheme programming language, marking my first significant C project after six months of learning.
 It's designed to read Scheme code from standard input and output a list of tokens with their corresponding types.
-I've focused on building a robust and reliable piece of code, and I believe it's a solid foundation.
 I'm excited to share it with the community and welcome collaboration.

 ## **Core Functionality**